-The Dutch branch of Red Cross is trying to boost donations and is now accepting cryptocurrencies.
+The Dutch branch of Red Cross is now accepting cryptocurrencies to raise money in the fight against COVID-19.Red Cross is trying to boost donations and is now accepting cryptocurrencies.
 On the Dutch website for Red Cross, one can now donate cryptocurrencies to aid in the fight against the novel coronavirus.

 Donate Crypto EasilyIf one goes to the Dutch Red Cross donation page, one can see that cryptocurrency donations are now allowed.
 The prominent Bitcoin (BTC) logo is shown, but any major cryptocurrencies can be donated.
 They will be processed through BitPay, which is working with Red Cross.
 Below is a screenshot of the donation page.
 According to reports, Red Cross has been accepting Bitcoin donations for some time now but recently opened up such options for fighting the novel coronavirus.
 Earlier today, it was announced that a new campaign by the Italian Red Cross and the Colli Albani Committee will also be raising funds in Bitcoin and other cryptocurrencies.
 The new campaign was announced on March 12 and expects to raise some €10,000.